SWEET Alabama

 Essential Duties & Responsibilities

-• Meet weekly with Co-Executive Directors for check-ins and fellowship support
+• Meet weekly with Co-Executive Director, Policy and Programming for check-ins and fellowship support

 • Participate in peer-to-peer education sessions, including topics about community organizing, climate justice, and housing